maticnetwork/nightfall-sdk/README.md

 - Deposit ERC20,ERC721 and ERC1155 tokens from Ethereum L1 to Nightfall L2
 - Transfer ERC20,ERC721 and ERC1155 token commitments on Nightfall L2
 - Withdraw ERC20,ERC721 and ERC1155 token commitments from Nightfall L2 to Ethereum L1
+- Mint, Transfer and Burn Nightfall native tokens exclusively on L2
-- Check ERC20,ERC721 and ERC1155 balances on Nightfall L2
+- Check Nightfall L2 balances
-- Safely export/import ERC20,ERC721 and ERC1155 transaction commitments from and to Nightfall L2
+- Safely export/import ERC20,ERC721 and ERC1155 commitments from and to Nightfall L2

 To learn more about transactions, commitments and other core Nightfall features go to the [Protocol Docs](https://docs.polygon.technology/docs/category/nightfall-protocol/).